tsalohei/vaccin/README.md

 ### End-to-end tests

-Start the application (frontend, backend) before running Cypress end-to-end tests.
+Start the application before running Cypress end-to-end tests.
 Then, use the following command in the frontend catalogue:

 `npm run cypress:open`